 5. After taking the dough out of its water bath, knead it again quickly to get rid of the air from the dough.
 Then, divide it into four parts.
 Roll out each of the parts and cut into triangles.

 6. On each triangle, by the shortest side, put about half a teaspoon of the raspberry preserve and roll it into a croissant shape.
 Don’t give up even if you fail the first few times.
 You are allowed to throw at least one on the floor, in fury.

-Little help for you guys: we made our first video!
-Hope you will find it useful ^^
+Little help for you guys: a video!
+Hope you will find it useful:

 7. Place your croissants on the baking tray lined with baking parchment.
 Bake for about 20 minutes in the preheated to 190 degrees oven.
 It may take less time than that.
 Don’t keep the croissants in the oven for too long because they will be too hard and crispy.
 When they turn gold you can take them out, even if it hasn’t been 20 minutes.